 1. Help center

-AI Shield: How to block AI training crawlers on Big Cartel
+AI Shield: How to Block Crawlers on Big Cartel

 Your art, designs, and product images are the heart of your shop.
 That’s why Big Cartel includes AI Shield - a simple way to protect your creative work from being used to train generative AI models, while keeping your shop visible to real customers.

-With a single toggle, AI Shield blocks major AI training crawlers from accessing your site.
+AI Shield now includes two separate controls: one to block AI training crawlers, and another to block AI shopping assistants that can autonomously purchase products on behalf of users.
 We handle the technical details behind the scenes, including maintaining and updating the crawler list, so you don’t have to.

 This feature was built in direct response to feedback from artists and makers on Big Cartel.
 In our research, 83.3% of sellers told us they want to prevent their work from being used to train AI systems.
 AI Shield gives you that control - without sacrificing discoverability, search visibility, or growth.